 Arrow Debt Collectors and the law

-The Office for Fair Trading (OFT, 2012) has published a set of guidelines for the debt collection business.
-To summarise these, Arrow Debt Collectors should:
+The Office for Fair Trading (OFT, 2012) ended up publishing a set of guidelines which was designed for the debt collection business. in summary, these regulations meant that Arrow Debt Collectors were responsible for:

 - Be transparent and provide clear information that is not confusing or misleading